Lobethal-Lutheran-School/LLS-STEM-Runner/README.md

 utility.

-If you are unsure which version of the component tester you have bought, you should back up the firmware first, then try to install the program code and eeprom code for the various versions found at https://github.com/Mikrocontroller-net/transistortester/ in turn, seeing which version works.
+If you unsure which version of the component tester you have bought, you should back up the firmware first, then try to install the program code and eeprom code for the various versions found at https://github.com/Mikrocontroller-net/transistortester/ in turn, seeing which version works.

 Once you figure out which firmware works on your board, you will know which board revision you have, and can modify the code to reflect any differences in the circuit.

+You will need avrdude, gcc-avr and avr-libc installed, i.e.

+sudo apt install avr-libc

 To burn the T4v2 project to the board, connect your programmer and use: